 Dr. Eric Schafer,

 Texas Children's Cancer Center

-"Funding received from Curing Kids Cancer has enabled us to increase the number of innovative treatments to more than 100.
-Without this vital funding these important clinical trials for new treatments would not be available to the children."
+"Funding received from Curing Kids Cancer has allowed us to actively enroll on almost 150 clinical research studies.
+Without this vital funding these important research studies would not be available to the children."